 STAY IN TOUCH WITH THE LATEST TRENDS IN DESIGN

-So to continue his journey, he went to the National Innovation Foundation where he exhibits his sanitary pads.
+He went to the National Innovation Foundation where he exhibited his prototypes.
 The exhibit was organized by one of the known researchers in India Anil Gupta.
 Gupta recognized the everyday struggle for survival that ordinary Indians endured especially those in rural villages.
-To Gupta that was a powerful driver of creativity and innovation.
-Gupta taught him everything that he needed and drove him to the right direction of innovating his sanitary pads.
+To him Muruganantham’s efforts were a powerful drive of creativity and innovation.
+Gupta taught him everything that he needed and drove him to the right direction.

 So Muruganantham focused on the materials, he was determined that the cotton for the napkins are a different variety.
 He researched and looked for different kinds of cotton.
 He called various American manufacturers but he ended up mazed around the voice prompts.
 When he finally found some helpful representatives to answer his inquiry, they were bewildered.